MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 A Note on Parallel Execution
 ----------------------------

 <span>`BAD_Mutations` </span>is designed to run all predictions in a single thread.
-There is a joke in here somewhere about Python programs and lack of concurrency …For now, all functions and supporting scripts are written for single-thread execution, and parallel execution can be done with a tool like [GNU Parallel](http://www.gnu.org/software/parallel/).
+There is a joke in here somewhere about Python programs and lack of concurrency …For now, all functions and supporting scripts are written for single-thread execution, and parallel execution can be performed with a tool like [GNU Parallel](http://www.gnu.org/software/parallel/).
 Native parallel support is planned for a future release.

 Configuration File Format
 =========================